mozilla/addons-server/tests/ui/README.md

 Follow the instructions found [here][addons-server-docs].

+### Server setup for tests

+The instructions to setup addons-server for selenium integration tests are found [here][addons-server-selenium-testing].

 ### Run the tests

 The selenium tests can be run in a separate docker-compose file, specifically ``tests/ui/docker-compose.selenium.yml``.
 This image contains Firefox Nightly. [tox][Tox]